cobuildwithus/jbpay-sdk/README.md

 ## Using components

-You can use JB Pay SDK components in any React project.
+You can use JuicePay SDK components in any React project.

 ### Requirements